 A quick tribute to a common urban marine organism that’s beauty is often overlooked: the Moon Jelly, Aurelia spp.
 Here’s Aurelia aurelia from an urban seascape in Seattle:

 Jellyfish seem to have been a source of inspiration for artists and designers for as long as humans and jellies have coexisted (i.e. – all of human history; jellyfish have been around from some 500 million years or more).

-They’ve served as study subjects for all sorts of work, from Ernst Haeckel’s lithographic prints to Dale Chihuly’s organic glass forms.
-In Björk’s current exhibit at MOMA, she explains that the ancient, pulsing, fleshy creatures connote feelings of calmness and satiation that come with finding love (though it seems jellyfish imagery has had other uses in her work as well: link).
+They’ve served as study subjects for all sorts of aesthetically-inclined endeavors, from Ernst Haeckel’s lithographic prints to Dale Chihuly’s organic glass forms.
+In Björk’s recent exhibit at MOMA, she explains that the ancient, pulsing, fleshy creatures connote feelings of calmness and satiation that come with finding love (though it seems jellyfish imagery has had other uses in her work as well: link).

 Could knowledge of the way in which Aurelia propels itself help us develop more efficient forms of underwater propulsion or better medical technologies?
 John Dabiri at Cal Tech believes so.

 As coastal ecosystems become ever more urbanized and the planet undergoes rapid changes, we may need to look to nature for examples of physical designs that are tried and true.
 Few organisms have the track record of jellyfish, with 500 million years of adaptation and counting.
 What luck that they’re aesthetically endowed too.